Why you should care

 Indeed, Okamura still speaks with the practiced emphasis and colorful phrases of a TV presenter.
 Back in the Miki Travel office, his booming voice and harsh rhetoric strike an incongruent note with the soft-pink-and-purple wallpaper behind him.
 But he’s still measured and careful, turning often to his laptop to check translations of English words he doesn’t know.
 A simple V-neck sweater, worn blue jeans and sneakers suggest he isn’t working in Parliament today, an impression belied by his unshakable attachment to his iPhone, which buzzes incessantly.

-Okamura, however, has his own problems.
-Earlier this year, most of his fellow Dawn legislators staged what he calls a coup by leaving to form their own organization.
-The rebellious members said Okamura was too authoritarian — there’s that irony again, given Dawn’s promotion of direct democracy — and alleged that he used some $23,000 of party funds without approval.
-Okamura has since started a splinter party called Freedom and Direct Democracy.
-Still, his chances of seriously getting back into the game are “negligible,” says Ondrej Cisar, a professor in the department of sociology at Charles University.
+Okamura has had his own problems.
+In 2015, most legislators from his then party staged what he calls a coup by leaving to form their own organization.
+The rebellious members said Okamura was too authoritarian — ironic, given his promotion of direct democracy — and alleged that he used some $23,000 of party funds without approval.
+When Okamura emerged from that crisis to start Freedom and Direct Democracy, his chances of seriously getting back into the game appeared “negligible” to Ondrej Cisar, a sociologist at Charles University.

-But don’t count Okamura out.
+But Okamura has fought back to reach greater prominence than ever before.
+He’s not done – and he knows his image will be key as he plans his next political leap forward.
 As our check comes, the conversation drifts toward his father, a Japanese marketer, and his mother, a power plant engineer from the Czech Republic.
 “I can’t be racist,” he muses.
 “I’m half-Japanese.”